Woljtek/monitoring/trace-processor/README.md

         to: chunk.mission
 ```

-'ingestion' section is mandatory and group all ingestion configuration.
+The 'ingestion' section is mandatory and groups all ingestion configurations.
 An ingestion configuration is defined by:
-- **name**: a name that must match one of defined in the filter configuration file  (cf. [Trace filter configuration](#trace-filter)).
+- **name**: a name that must match one defined in the filter configuration file  (cf. [Trace filter configuration](#trace-filter)).
-- **mappings**: a list of rule to map a trace field to an entity field.
+- **mappings**: a list of rules to map a trace field to an entity field.
-- **alias**: a list of alias that is intended to limit relation of an entity with the others.
+- **alias**: a list of aliases that is intended to limit relations of an entity with the others.

 #### Mappings